-- On the Add Media Interface screen, enter an appropriate Name for the Media Interface, in the example Private\med was used. - Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - The Port Range was left at the default values of 35000-40000. - Click Finish.
+- On the Add Media Interface screen, enter an appropriate Name for the Media Interface. - Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - The Port Range was left at the default values of 35000-40000. - Click Finish.

-A Media Interface facing the public side was similarly created with the name Public\med, as shown below.
+A Media Interface facing the public side was similarly created with the name Public\Med1, as shown below.

-- Under IP Address, the network and IP address to be associated with this interface was selected. - The Port Range was left at the default values. - Click Finish.
+- Under IP Address, the network and IP address to be associated with this interface was selected. - The Port Range was left at the default values of 35000-40000. - Click Finish.